escobar5/NewGuid/README.md

 A simple Add-In for Visual Studio 2012 for creating Guids

-#Installation

-Just copy NewGuid.AddIn, NewGuid.dll, NewGuid.xml from \NewGuid\NewGuid\bin\Release to  %USERPROFILE%\documents\Visual Studio 2012\Addins\ and restart visual studio
+##Installation

+Just run \NewGuid\NewGuid\Installer\NewGuid.vsi
+Then open visual studio and go to Tools -> Add-in Manager... to enable the addin.